 2. Site Conditions

-Once the designer identifies the width, they must then decide the siting conditions the pedestrian bridge may encounter.
+Once the designer identifies the width, they must then decide the site conditions the pedestrian bridge may encounter.
 Fairly flat terrain often does not call for anything more than following the site contours.
 Additional design considerations must be evaluated if the site includes water crossings, intersections, or steeper elevation changes.

 3. Geotechnical Analysis